cabinjs/cabin/README.md

 </div>
 <div align="center">
   <sub>
-    Frustrated with Sentry, Airbrake, Papertrail, or Bugsnag?
-We were too!
+    Need an alternative to Sentry, Airbrake, Papertrail, or Bugsnag?
+We did too!
     &bull; Built by <a href="https://github.com/niftylettuce">@niftylettuce</a>
     and <a href="#contributors">contributors</a>
   </sub>